 USDA Helps Schools Feed Kids in Hurricane-Hit Georgia, Florida

-WASHINGTON, Sept.
+WASHINGTON, DC, Sept.
 19, 2017 – Students in Georgia schools affected by Hurricane Irma will be provided free meals through the end of September, the U.S. Department of Agriculture announced today, along with additional flexibilities in federal child nutrition programs in Georgia and Florida aimed at making it easy for children to be fed.

 Agriculture Secretary Sonny Perdue said today’s announcement is part of ongoing efforts to ensure all those dealing with the aftermath of Irma have food.
 USDA is streamlining program requirements and procedures to speed delivery of nutrition assistance to hurricane-stricken areas.
 Perdue added that the actions also highlight the importance of the region’s schools in the disaster response.

 “Schools play a vital role in ensuring that America’s children get the nutrition they need all year long through USDA’s nutrition assistance programs, but the need they fill is even more apparent in the wake of storms like Hurricane Irma,” Perdue said.
 “This disaster has disrupted the lives of so many children.
 We will continue to work to make sure they don’t have to worry where their next meal is coming from.”

 Other flexibilities announced for affected areas of Georgia include:

 - Providing schools the option to operate the Seamless Summer Option during the school year to continue serving students meals when schools have unanticipated closures.

 - Allowing schools not directly affected by the hurricane to use their commodity foods to provide plated meals to shelters or other school food service operations.

 - Allowing two schools to operate at the same location and claim meals separately for reimbursement through National School Lunch and School Breakfast programs.